 Then, you’ll need to consider how much you’re willing to spend, how much time you’re ready to devote to the project, and how long you want the repairs to last.

 While refinishing and resurfacing hardwood floors are long-lasting options, refinishing is a more permanent solution.

 If your hardwood floors are in good condition but need a fresh coat of finish, refinishing might be the proper repair.
 Refinishing hardwood floors involves removing the old finish, sanding down the boards, and applying a new finish coat.

 To determine if your hardwood floors need refinishing, you’ll want to look for signs of warping or water damage and scratches and dents on the boards.

 Once you’ve determined that refinishing is the proper repair for your floors, here are the steps you’ll need to take:

-Clear the room: You’ll want to clear the room of all furniture and move any other items that could get in the way of the refinishing process.
+Clear the room: You’ll want to clear the room of all furniture and move any other items, such as houseplants, that could get in the way of the refinishing process.

 Sand down the boards: Use an orbital sander to sand down the boards in the room.
 This will remove the old finish and any dents and scratches.

 Apply stain: Once the boards are sanded down, you can apply a fresh coat of stain to the wood.
 This will introduce a new finish to the wood while also protecting it.